input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 [^exactlyOneToken]: If the restriction of having exactly one token is too strong, then this can be generalized to allow any number of tokens.

-Note that both the representation of how the current committee is stored in the datum and the representation of the multisignature is left unspecified.
-To abstract these concepts, as alluded above, we will refer to the representation of the committee as a type variable `aggregatePubKeys`; and we will refer to the representation of the multisignature as a type variable `multisignature`.
+Later, we will show specific examples of this definition from different cryptographic primitives.
+For now, we will take this as a definition and assume that we have a committee certificate verification policy which follows this workflow.

-Now, we discuss how this can be used within other Plutus scripts that wish to verify that the current committee has verified a given certificate `M`.
+We discuss how this can be used within other Plutus scripts that wish to verify that the current committee has verified a given certificate `M`.
-So, any such Plutus script must be parameterized by the currency symbol of a committee certificate verification minting policy and verify all of the
+Any such Plutus script must be parameterized by the currency symbol of a committee certificate verification minting policy and must verify all of the
 following:

 - the committee certificate verification minting policy has minted a token with